tembo-io/website/blog/2023-07-05-tembo-manifesto/index.md

 - Sidecars (Kubernetes Services - i.e. nearby workloads)
 - Infrastructure and hardware configuration options - things like the HA setup, pgbouncer/pgcat (server-side connection pooling), etc.

-## GTM
+## Users

-The developer-led GTM strategy prioritizes the Postgres community.

-Initial ICP targets application developers using or intending to use self-managed Postgres deployments, specifically those interested in maintaining the native open-source version.
+Initial users for our platform are application developers using or intending to use self-managed Postgres deployments, specifically those interested in maintaining the native open-source version.
 Tembo replaces self-managed Postgres clusters in the cloud or on-prem.

-Our market entry focuses on two key propositions:
+Our inital set of users are interested in one of two key propositions:

-1. Developer-first workflows, facilitating complete data model lifecycle control.
+1. Developer-first workflows for use-cases, facilitating complete data model lifecycle control.
 2. Prioritizing the expansive Postgres extension ecosystem for add-on integration and usage.

 Fast database deployment and automatic migration enable high developer satisfaction and swift value realization.
-The product’s alignment with Postgres open-source principles appeals to the Postgres community.
+We plan to be aligned with the Postgres open-source principles of the Postgres community.

-The revenue model is based on a fully-managed cloud service, providing enterprise-level hybrid multi-cloud solutions.
+The channel of distribution is a fully-managed cloud service, providing enterprise-level hybrid multi-cloud solutions.

-## Advantages

-- Large market continues to grow rapidly with a significant gap in a developer-first database.
-- Impressive team with world-class open source & Postgres cred.
-- Replaces self-managed & home grown solutions with a 10x better experience.
-- Expect the offering to have a very fast TTV and high level of developer love.
-- A large and passionate open-source community could lead to strong growth.

-## Risks

-- Lots of Postgres alternatives/competition.
-Need to break through the noise of the competition.
-- Banking on (1) a radically simpler Postgres DX and (2) extending out the extensions framework and capabilities will become a catalyst for initial usage and growth.
-- Need to recruit top Postgres committers to the company in order to obtain legitimacy within the Postgres community.
-- Databases are the most complex layer of the stack; takes more time than traditional developer/data services.

 ## Bottom Line